-The problem with the octahedral vertices is that there is only 1 degree of freedom in distorting from a sphere.
+The problem with the octahedral arrangement is that there is only one degree of freedom in distorting from a sphere.
 This gives you a cratered shell-shell all the way to the lumpy tree-tree seen in the recent post, but no others.
+Even here the degree of freedom is only when the octahedron is perfectly regular.

 For the tetrahedral spherical limit set it is worse, there are no degrees of freedom.
 You must stay as a sphere.